 The considerations above reveal how the psychological reality of different types of representational formats has been largely accepted in cognitive psychology (albeit this acceptance is typically implicit).
-It is further notable that this view has recently even found its way into related disciplines such as philosophy of mind (e.g., Camp, 2009; Butterfill & Corrado, 2014; Wajnerman Paz, 2018) and cognitive neuroscience (e.g., Leshinskaya & Caramazza, 2016, see also Kuhnke et al., 2022).
+It is further notable that this view has recently even found its way into related disciplines such as philosophy of mind (e.g., Butterfill & Sinigaglia, 2014; Camp, 2009; Wajnerman Paz, 2018) and cognitive neuroscience (e.g., Leshinskaya & Caramazza, 2016, see also Kuhnke et al., 2022).
 Yet it remains the case that the relationship between these formats and their functions for cognition is intensively debated, especially in the literature on the human conceptual system (e.g., Barsalou, 2016).
-In fact, the theoretical accounts range from a strong view of grounded cognition, which assumes that concepts are modal representations (e.g., Glenberg

-& Gallese, 2012) to a view that assumes that concepts are represented in an amodal format (e.g., Machery, 2016; Mahon, 2015).
-However, most accounts consider a hybrid view according to which the cognitive system involves both representational formats (e.g., Binder & Desai, 2011; Dove, 2009; Kiefer & Pulvermüller, 2012; Zwaan, 2014).
+In fact, the theoretical accounts range from a strong view of grounded cognition, which assumes that concepts are modal representations (e.g., Glenberg & Gallese, 2012) to a view that assumes that concepts are represented in an amodal format (e.g., Machery, 2016; Mahon, 2015).
+However, most accounts consider a hybrid view according to which the cognitive system involves both representational formats (e.g., Binder & Desai, 2011; Dove, 2009, 2022; Kiefer & Pulvermüller, 2012; Zwaan, 2014).

 The fragmented debate about the role and functions of modal and amodal representations, along with the many implicit assumptions many theories make about them, calls for an explicit, overarching approach that addresses this issue from different angles within psychology (i.e., perception, action, learning, emotion, language, and thought) and brings together the various theoretical ideas about the interaction and function of amodal and modal representations.
 In order to arrive at a comprehensive understanding of cognition, these different perspectives on the distinction between modal and amodal representations need to be integrated.
 A synthesis is required beyond studies within isolated, individual subfields of cognition.
-Crucially, such an overarching approach would also allow us to distinguish between domain-specific and domain-general aspects of the cognitive processes that operate on modal and amodal representation.
-Accordingly, we consider it of central relevance for research in cognitive psychology to investigate the functions of modal and amodal representations for human cognition and to analyze their interplay within the subfields of psychology.
+Crucially, such an overarching approach would also allow to distinguish between domain-specific and domain-general aspects of the cognitive processes that operate on modal and amodal representation.
+Accordingly, we consider it of central relevance for research in cognitive psychology to investigate the functions of modal